REVELATION 4 - 5

 Now that’s POWER, brother.
 This Lamb is the Omnipotent One himself!

-Second, the Lamb had seven eyes.
+Second, the Lamb had, seven eyes.
 Here, the symbolism is explained to us.
 John says his eyes are the seven spirits of God sent out into all the earth.
-Again, this is referring to the same seven spirits that greeted us in chapter one and who were, at that moment, burning before the Throne (4:5).
+Again, this is referring to the same seven spirits who greeted us back in chapter one and who were, at this moment, burning before the Throne (4:5).
 The Lamb's eyes are symbols of these spirits because they are the ones who will, as extensions of Christ, carry out his judgments on the earth when they blow their seven trumpets (8:6).

 Then, the great moment came.
 The Lamb took the scroll from the Throne-Sitter's hand.
 I can almost hear the low gasps and exclamations of all those who witnessed it that day, can't you?
 Words fail to describe the profound significance that this moment will one day bring in Heaven.
 We'll just have to see it for ourselves.
 Oh yeah ... and we will!